 Not your traditional 4/20 playlist

 I miss jackin’ for beats–when an artist would flip a popular song and make it their own.
-Curren$y was a wizard that this.
+Curren$y was a wizard at this.
 Shortly after his departure from Young Money, Spitta dropped six mixtapes in six months rapping over songs from Jay-Z, Marvin Gaye, Outkast, N.O.R.E., Big Pun, Common, and Camp-Lo.

-Curren$y had an ear for some of the most jazzy productions in hip hop early on, fitting in the pocket like lint on most tracks he graced, an introducing many early 90’s millennials to unfamiliar album cuts from popular artist we might have missed growing up.
+Curren$y had an ear for some of the most jazzy productions in hip hop early on, fitting in the pocket like lint on most tracks he graced, and introducing many early 90’s millennials to unfamiliar album cuts from popular artist we might have missed growing up.

 Below are some of the tracks he has used at the highest point of his mixtape era: